RobotsandRockets/event-manager/README.md

 # Event Management Application

-This project has been designed to take roughly 8 hours.
-Feel free to take more time if you need it.
+This project has been designed to take 8 hours or less.
+Though, feel free to take more time if you need it.
 Please **DO NOT** fork this project, instead clone a fresh copy and submit a zip file with your work.

 ## Requirements